cliffren/PENCIL/README.md

 Then install the PENCIL package by pip, and all requirements will be installed automatically.

     pip install -e .
 You can also check `requirements.txt` to install the dependency packages manually, especially for the **GPU** version of pytorch, which is automatically installed for the CPU version.
+The default installation should take approximately 1 minutes and 45 seconds on the computer for testing.

 ## Quick start in python
 ```python